-The Graduate Fellows are selected from a pool of applicants and matched to team projectsbased on skills and interest.
+The Graduate Fellows are selected from a pool of applicants and matched to team projects based on skills and interest.
 The Fellows serve in a facilitation role for the projects and act as the link between Loyola faculty and undergraduates and community researchers to keep projects on track.
-Fellows are supported in part by funds from McCormick Tribune Foundation and individual projects.

 CURRENT GRADUATE FELLOWS

 ProfileMoriah is a Master’s student in the Public Policy program at Loyola.
 Her research interests include race-related issues, public policy’s role in solving social problems, the experiences of Black women in lower income communities in Chicago and how trauma is experienced and dealt with in lower income communities of color.

 ProfileEmily is a master’s student in Loyola’s dual degree program for Social Work and Women’s and Gender Studies beginning in the fall.
 She earned a bachelor’s degree in Psychology from Loyola.
 Her research interests include gender and sexuality, social and economic inequality, intimate partner violence, and mental health.